 My Journey is a summary of all the monthly activities completed by the mentee throughout the program.
 You can download My Journey and print your notes at any time.
 We recommend that at the end of your program you download and save a summary of the outcomes.

 You will only be able to see your current and past months.
 Future month topics will be unlocked as you progress through your mentoring journey.

 Your mentee/mentor’s contact details are located in the navigation bar – top right of the dashboard.

 All participants receive a unique log-in to access their own dashboard.
 Mentors will not be able to see their mentee’s dashboard except for goals.
 The 10 chosen goals (from month 1 onwards) will show on both the mentor and mentee’s dashboard.

-Mentee’s are encouraged to share insights or My Journey activity outcomes with their mentor during meetings.
+Mentees are encouraged to share insights and outcomes with their mentor during meetings.

 The site is powered by Webrecs which is a highly secure Online Document Management System used by many Australian businesses for their document and collaboration needs.
 It has a sophisticated role-based security model with SSL encryption on transport and secure login.